skhiearth/Advanced-Lane-Finding/README.md

 # Advanced Lane Detection

-Apply computer vision techniques to augment video output with a detected road lane, road radius curvature and road centre offset.
+Applying computer vision techniques to augment video output with a detected road lane, road radius curvature and road centre offset.

 The goals / steps of this project are the following: